Cloud Password Management with PAM

 Cloud Password Management with WALLIX

 PAM solutions like WALLIX enable improved password management in the cloud.
-The provide centrally-managed password controls that span cloud and on-premises infrastructure.
-The PAM solution augments the capabilities of the password manager, connecting password controls with account access privileges and monitoring of privileged account sessions.
-In the case of WALLIX, the solution prevents privileged users from even knowing what they cloud passwords are.
+They provide centrally-managed password controls that span cloud and on-premises infrastructure.
+The PAM solution augments the capabilities of the password manager, connecting password controls with account access privileges and monitoring privileged account sessions.
+In the case of WALLIX, the solution prevents privileged users from even knowing what their cloud passwords are.
 This greatly reduces the risk of unauthorized cloud access, especially from shared passwords.

 Want to learn more about the complete WALLIX Bastion PAM solution including the password manager?
 Contact us.